McFatter Technical College and Technical High School: Operation

-Adults take either a daily 5 or 6 hour hands-on technical program which gives them training to enter the workforce.
+Adults take either a daily five- or six-hour hands-on technical program which gives them training to enter the workforce.
 They are taught by professionals in their respective fields.
-In the high school, for their freshman and sophomore years, students are required to take a "Tech Studies" course, in which they explore the aspects of all the technical programs that the college has to offer.
-With the end of their sophomore year, students are required to choose their technical program for the rest of their high school years.
+In the high school, for their freshman and second years, students are required to take a "Tech Studies" course, in which they explore the aspects of all the technical programs that the college has to offer.
+With the end of their second year, students are required to choose their technical program for the rest of their high school years.
 All students take honor classes or classes on higher levels, and many take Advanced Placement courses.
-Adult hours range between 7:30am and 2:30pm, with some evening and/or Saturday classes, as well.
-The high school operates from 9:15am to 4:10pm.
-Students that use school buses as transportation home must take a shuttle bus to Nova High School, where they then get on their buses.
+Adult hours range between 07:30 and 14:30, with some evening and/or Saturday classes, as well.
+The high school operates from 09:15 to 16:10.
+Students that use school buses as transportation home must take a shuttle bus to Nova High School, where they then get on their respective buses home.
 There are many clubs and organizations for students to participate.

 High school

 There is currently one main high school building for academic classes.

-Because the campus does not have any sports teams, Physical Education and Health Management classes are required to be taken as a freshman and sophomore.
+The campus does not have any sports teams.
+Physical Education and Health Management classes are required to be taken as a freshman and sophomore.
 The school symbol is a Storm, represented by a storm design.
 The first high school class to graduate from McFatter was in 2002.

 Demographics

-As of the 2021-22 school year, the total student enrollment was 591.
+As of the 2021–22 school year, the total student enrollment was 591.
 The ethnic makeup of the school was 65.3% White, 19.8% Black, 45.9% Hispanic, 9.3% Asian, 4.2% Multiracial, 0.8% Native American or Native Alaskan, and 0.5% Native Hawaiian or Pacific Islander.
 Note that the adult enrollment in this school is not reflected in the total student enrollment number.